Colin-P-Adams/Colin-P-Adams.github.io/_posts/2025-09-04-graduate-student-resources.md

 <h2>Selected Blog Posts</h2>

-<a href="https://blogs.worldbank.org/en/team/d/david-evans"> How to Publish Statistically Insignificant Results in Economics</a> by <a href="https://davidsevans.org/"> David Evans</a>
+<a href="https://blogs.worldbank.org/en/team/d/david-evans"> "How to Publish Statistically Insignificant Results in Economics"</a> by <a href="https://davidsevans.org/"> David Evans</a>

 <h2>Presentations</h2>